ugocapeto/thepainter2/README.md

 For thepainter2 to link, you need to get [common](https://github.com/ugocapeto/common).
 The "common" dir should be at the same level as the "thepainter2" dir in your tree structure (if you don't want to play with the Makefiles).

-To compile "thepainter2", cd thepainter2, then:
+To compile "thepainter2", cd thepainter2, then:<br>
 make MODE=debug
 or
 make MODE=release